juliaanna98/pdsnd_github/README.md

 pdsnd_github

 ### Description
-Describe what your project is about and what it does
+This project improves documentation of the BikeShare python file to increase its readability and efficiency

 ### Files used
 Include the files used